Nature is the original video game. But with better graphics and less lag.

 We will talk about environmental issues and kids will take part in real conservation work to impact nature in their community.
 Additional outdoor adventures will be planned throughout the year on weekends to provide kids more time to practice their new skills and observe wildlife outdoors.

-Space is very limited for this special opportunity.
+The Wildlife Warriors are currently at capacity, but we are accepting additions to our waiting list.
 Kids joining the club will be expected to commit to attending the entire year of programming.
-CLICK HERE TO APPLY!
+CLICK HERE TO APPLY FOR OUR WAITING LIST!

 Contact Julie Borgmann, education and development director at Red-tail with questions, email@example.com.